The 10 Commandments of Great Customer Service

 Know who is the boss.
 You are in business to service the needs of customers, and you can only do that if you know what it is your customers want.
-When you truly listen to your customers, they let you know what they want and how you can provide them good service.
+When you truly listen to your customers, they let you know what they want and how you can provide them with good service.
 Never forget that the customer pays your salary and makes your job possible.

 - Be a Good Listener: Take the time to identify customer needs by asking questions and concentrating on what the customer is really saying.
 Listen to their words, the tone of voice, body language, and most importantly, how they feel.
-Beware of making assumptions - thinking you intuitively know what the customer wants.
+Beware of making assumptions, thinking you intuitively know what the customer wants.
 Do you know what three things are most important to your customer?
-Effective listening and undivided attention are particularly important on the showroom floor where there is a great danger of preoccupation - looking around to see to whom else we could be selling to.
+Effective listening and undivided attention are particularly important on the showroom floor where there is a great danger of preoccupation, looking around to see to whom else we could be selling to.

 - Identify and Anticipate Needs: Customers don't buy products or services.
 They buy good feelings and solutions to problems.
 Most customer needs are emotional rather than logical.
 The more you know your customers, the better you become at anticipating their needs.
 Communicate regularly so that you are aware of problems or upcoming needs.

 - Make Customers Feel Important and Appreciated: Treat them as individuals.
 Always use their name and find ways to compliment them, but be sincere.
 People value sincerity.
 It creates good feeling and trust.
 Think about ways to generate good feelings about doing business with you.
 Customers are very sensitive and know whether or not you really care about them.
 Thank them every time you get a chance.

 - Body Language Is Key: On the show floor be sure that your body language conveys sincerity.
 Your words and actions should be congruent.